cpslab-asu/psy-taliro/README.md

 ## Optimizers

-$\Psy$-TaLiRo generates inputs for the system under test by using an optimizer.
+$\Psi$-TaLiRo generates inputs for the system under test by using an optimizer.
 The optimizers provided by the toolbox are the __UniformRandom__ and __DualAnnealing__ optimizers in the `staliro.optimizers` module.